 Emperor Maximilian I raised the village of Leiben to a market in 1513.
-To commemorate 475 years of market rights in Leiben the Verschönerungsverein (Beautification Association) built this monument new.
-August 1988
+To commemorate 475 years of market rights in Leiben the Verschönerungsverein (Beautification Association) rebuilt this monument in August 1988.

-Emperor Maximilian, the last knight was in first marriage to Mary of Burgundy.
+The first marriage of emperor Maximilian, the last knight, was to Mary of Burgundy.
 His father Emperor Frederick III is buried in St. Stephen's Cathedral in Vienna, he himself in Wiener Neustadt.
 His famous large tomb in the Hofkirche in Innsbruck with numerous bronze figures, the Schwarzmander, is empty.

 Click for larger Maximilian picture of A. Dürer

-Near Hasling we pass this farm with Materl "God's blessing on all paths".
+Near Hasling we pass this farm with a wayside shrine "God's blessing on all paths".

-From Hasling the path (asphalt) leads down into the Krottental, which we cross on this bridge with Materl (wayside shrine).
+From Hasling the path (asphalt) leads down into the Krottental, which we cross on this bridge with wayside shrine.

-We take a break on a bench just before Artstetten and enjoy the view of the Danube valley and the Ötscher, which is always present in the background.
+We take a break on a bench just before Artstetten and enjoy the view of the Danube valley and to the mountain Ötscher, which is always present in the background.

 Super zoom to the Ötscher